Manchester Truck HL4911

-Registration No.: HL 4911
+Registration No.: HL 4911 |

-Chassis No.: MT11387
+Chassis No.: MT11387 |

-Date: 17th October 1930
+Date: 17th October 1930 |

 This lorry is a Manchester model B1 30/35cwt chassis built at the works of Willys Overland Crossley in Heaton Chapel, Stockport.

-Willys Overland Crossley had been set up in 1919 as a joint venture between Willys Overland in the USA and Crossley Motors in the UK to assemble Willys Overland vehicles for the British market and sold under the name of "Overland".
+Willys Overland Crossley had been set up in 1919 as a joint venture between Willys Overland in the USA and Crossley Motors in the UK to assemble Willys Overland vehicles for the British market to be sold under the name of "Overland".
 In 1928 the range of trucks was modified and the name "Manchester" was adopted.
 The main components used in the construction of all the trucks offered were the Lycoming CT four cylinder petrol engine, driving an Eaton bevel drive axle through a Brown Lipe three speed gear box and a Borg and Beck clutch.
 The ignition system was by Autolite and Stewart Warner supplied the speedometer.
 The main UK parts were the cab and bodywork, a cast aluminium radiator by Coventry Radiators and the lights by Millers.
 Complete vehicles or rolling chassis could be supplied.

 HL 4911 was supplied as a rolling chassis in 1930.
 The cab and body were built by G.Westmoreland & Son of Alverthorpe, Wakefield.
 The body is tipped by Clayton Dewandre hand operated rack tipping gear.
+Its first owner was Percy Marsh a haulage contractor in Wakefield.
+The following picture shows an "Overland" truck, the predecessor of the "Manchester" and a Vulcan lorry.
+The significance of the wagon having a headboard lettered with 4th Bn K.O.Y.L.I. is not clear to us and any information concerning this would be appreciated.

 1931 annual tax disc and June 1933 quarterly tax disc.